logux/docs/guide/architecture/solved.md

 There are many small problems in working with a real network.

 * **Request order.** HTTP doesn’t guarantee that the server will receive a request in the same order they were sent.
 Often this problem appears in wrong results during keyword input.
 Logux doesn’t have this problem by design because every action has a time mark.
 * **Missed response.** We often see infinite loader if the network went down for a second before AJAX response was received.
-In contrast, Logux will send data request again when the network will be back
+In contrast, Logux will send data request again when the network will be back.
 * **Server error.** It is easy to forget server error processing.
 Logux will undo action during server error and use global UI to show an error message.